alexander-varljen/alexander-varljen.github.io/README.md

 # alexander-varljen.github.io

 README for alexander-varljen.gitub.io

 Author: Alexander Varljen

 Fell free to download any file that you wish.

+The file marked "cs499professionalself-assessment.docx" is an APA style paper that contains my professional self-assessment.

 The file marked "artifactone.zip" is the Artifact One Python banking program mentioned in my GitHub Pages webpage.